IronCoreLabs/ironoxide-swift/README.md

 ## Generating Docs

 We use [jazzy](https://github.com/realm/jazzy) to generate an HTML version of our API docs.
 Jazzy requires Ruby and can be installed with `[sudo] gem install jazzy`.
 On a Mac, the docs can be generated simply by running `jazzy --module IronOxide` from the root of the repository.
 This will generate a `docs/` folder that contains the html files.
 To run jazzy on Linux, additional steps for installing and running can be found [here](https://github.com/realm/jazzy#linux).
+Documenation for this library is automatically updated via a GitHub action that runs when a new tag is pushed.
+The docs are hosted via GitHub Pages via the `gh-pages` branch of this repo.